 3. When can perennials be planted?

-Perennials can be planted in the spring once the ground has thawed and all risk of hard frosts have passed and can be planted well into the fall prior to the ground freezing.
-If planting late in the season its recommended to water and mulch well befored freeze up.
+Perennials can be planted in the spring once the ground has thawed and all risk of hard frost has passed and can be planted well into the fall prior to the ground freezing.
+If planting late in the season its recommended to water and mulch well before freeze up.

 Soils & Rock1.
 How do I calculate how much product I need?